Aeronca L: Surviving aircraft

 The EAA AirVenture Museum in Oshkosh, Wisconsin has a 1937 Aeronca LC in its collection.

 The Western Antique Aeroplane & Automobile Museum of Hood River, Oregon, has an airworthy Aeronica LC.
 Aeronca LB N16271 was in final stages of restoration as of January 2015; Aeronca LC NC17442 (cn 2056) is also on display in the museum.

+The Kelch Aviation Museum of Brodhead, Wisconsin has an airworthy Aeronca LB, NC16262 s/n 2016 as of February, 2026 and is on display.